Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Numerical Results

 \subsection{Time Breakdown}

 We further analyze the runtime composition of the emulation by reporting a GPU time breakdown of the major phases.
 We partition the end-to-end time into: \begin{description} \item[quant] conversion of the input FP64 matrices into INT8/FP8, \item[gemms] low-precision matrix multiplications, \item[requant] modular reduction of the matrix products, \item[dequant] CRT reconstruction and inverse scaling, and \item[others] any remaining overhead. \end{description} Figs.~\ref{fig:breakdown_RTX5080} and~\ref{fig:breakdown_B200} show the time breakdown for the RTX~5080 and the B200, respectively.
 For large $m$ and $n$, the fraction of time spent in \textbf{gemms} increases with $k$, and eventually dominates the end-to-end runtime.
 This is consistent with the transition from a memory-bound regime at small $k$ to a compute-bound regime at larger $k$, where arithmetic throughput of the low-precision GEMM becomes the primary limiter.
 For smaller $m$ and $n$, non-\textbf{gemms} phases become comparatively more significant.
 For a small $k$, \textbf{requant} and \textbf{dequant} account for a larger fraction of the runtime, whereas for larger $k$, the \textbf{quant} fraction increases.
 This behavior follows from data-volume scaling: \textbf{requant} and \textbf{dequant} scale primarily with the output size ($mn$), while \textbf{quant} scales with the input sizes ($mk$ and $kn$).
+The FP8-based emulation spends a larger fraction of time in \textbf{gemms} than does the INT8-based emulation because each modulus requires three FP8 matrix multiplications, whereas the INT8-based Ozaki-II formulation uses one INT8 matrix multiplication per modulus.

 The platform-specific breakdowns further highlight hardware effects.
 On the RTX~5080, the \textbf{dequant} fraction is relatively large, reflecting the limited FP64 arithmetic throughput, since \textbf{dequant} includes FP64-heavy CRT reconstruction and inverse scaling.
+A similar trend was observed on other low-FP64-throughput GPUs, including the RTX~4090~Laptop, RX~9070~XT, and GB10.
 On the B200, for small problem sizes, the \textbf{gemms} fraction is smaller than that for the RTX~5080, which is consistent with reduced utilization efficiency of the available MMA units for small matrices.

-The FP8-based emulation spends a larger fraction of time in \textbf{gemms} than does the INT8-based emulation because each modulus requires three FP8 matrix multiplications, whereas the INT8-based Ozaki-II formulation uses one INT8 matrix multiplication per modulus.